All Segal objects are generalised monads in spans: Some examples: flavours of generalised multicategories

-\begin{subwarning} Despite their name of ``$\ell$-operads'' in~\cite{batanin98:_monoid_globul_categ_as_natur}, weak Segal ${\op{\bbDelta}}^{\natural,\ell}$-fibrations should not be thought of as a kind of $(\infty,\ell)$-operads, meaning $\infty$-operads enriched in $\inflcats{\ell-1}$.
+\begin{subwarning} Despite their name of ``$\ell$-operads'' in~\cite{batanin98:_monoid_globul_categ_as_natur}, fibrous ${\op{\bbDelta}}^{\natural,\ell}$-patterns should not be thought of as a kind of $(\infty,\ell)$-operads, meaning $\infty$-operads enriched in $\inflcats{\ell-1}$.
 Indeed, as seen from the description above, they contain more data and structure than $(\infty,\ell)$-operads.